-In Assignment 2 I refocused my research question in the light of my reading and research on digital software, incorporating tutor feedback on Assignment 1:
+In Assignment 2 I refocused my research question in the light of my reading and research on digital software, incorporating tutor feedback on Assignment 1.

 How can community visions and strategies for empowerment be ethically ‘translated’ into powerful visual communication for advocacy in a way that ‘frees, transforms and multiplies rather than possesses, controls and defines’?

 Considering in particular:

 - How can tensions between ‘abusive fidelity’ and ‘professionalised distortion’ be addressed in different digitisation processes ?

 - How do the different media available for participatory workshops affect the types of meanings communicated and how they can be digitised? drawing media: pens/pencils, markers and paper in different colours etc, photography, collage?